What if Mr. Thomas Bennet’s first born daughter is promised to the elder Mr. Darcy’s first born son?

 “We shall see,” Jane replied in a voice that lacked the joy the moment warranted.

 “Jane, I can see you are not as convinced of your unmitigated charms as you ought to be.
-But you need not worry, for I have sufficient confidence for the two of us.
+But you need not worry, for I have enough confidence for the two of us.
 Mark my words, there will be a wedding here at Pemberley in under three months, or my name is not Elizabeth Bennet.”

 “Pray you will never find out.”

-“Then does that mean you will indeed accompany me on my wedding journey?
-That is to say, should events unfold as you anticipate.”
+“Then does that mean you will accompany me on my wedding journey?”
+Jane bit her lower lip sheepishly.
+“That is to say, should events unfold as you anticipate.”

 “I agreed to spend this time with you here at Pemberley, did I not?
 I see no reason to abandon you once you have accepted your prince.”

 A little while later, a mixture of wonder and intrigue commanded Elizabeth’s thoughts as their carriage drew to a halt in front of the imposing manor house.
-The number of people who awaited them was such that she had never witnessed before.
-What a welcoming reception.
+The number of people awaiting them was such that she had never witnessed before.

 A good measure of formality was cast aside as the older gentleman eschewed the expected handshake and embraced her father.
-“Bennet, my old friend, after all these decades it gives me enormous pleasure to say to you, welcome to my home.
-Welcome to Pemberley.”
+“Bennet, my old friend, after all these decades it gives me enormous pleasure to say to you, ‘Welcome to my home.
+Welcome to Pemberley.’”

 Her father responded to his old friend in the warm manner that was to be expected of acquaintances who had not had the privilege of sharing each other’s company after a great long absence, and soon thereafter it was time for introductions to the other members of the assemblage.

-My sister Jane is a most fortunate woman, she could not help but think even though the gentleman’s eyes were not fixed on Jane.
+My sister Jane is a most fortunate woman, she could not help but think, even though the gentleman’s eyes were not fixed on Jane.
 To Elizabeth’s bewilderment, his eyes were fixed on her.
 She was powerless to turn away.
 But turn away she must, for this was Jane’s moment, and Elizabeth truly did not want to miss bearing witness to a single second of her sister’s joy.

 Before Elizabeth had too much time to mull over the implications of what such a reception might mean for her sister’s prospects, it was her turn to be introduced.
-Once again, she detected in the gentlemen the same measure of civility that had been extended towards Jane with but one exception, for she was confident that the younger Mr. Darcy’s eyes held fixed with hers a second or two longer than was necessary—his hand lingered upon hers just a bit longer than that.
+Once again, she detected in the gentlemen the same measure of civility that had been extended toward Jane with but one exception, for she was confident that the younger Mr. Darcy’s eyes held fixed with hers a second or two longer than was necessary—his hand lingered upon hers just a bit longer than that.